Secret-Key Agreement Using Physical Identifiers for Degraded and Less Noisy Authentication Channels: Examples

+Let the test channel $P_{U|\Tilde{X}}$ be a {binary symmetric channel} with crossover probability $\beta \in [0,1/2]$.
+The optimal rate regions of {the} GS and CS models in this case are given below. \begin{Theorem} For binary sources when the main channel is less noisy than Eve's channel, the capacity regions of {the} GS and CS models are given as

-\end{Theorem} The proof of Theorem \ref{th3} is given in Appendix C. In \cite{gksc2018}, the optimal rate region of the authentication systems for binary sources was derived under the assumptions that $\Tilde{X}=X$ (EC is noiseless) and the eavesdropper's channel $P_{Z|X}$ is physically degraded w.r.t the main channel $P_{Y|X}$, i.e., $X-Y-Z$.
-Theorem \ref{th3} is provided under a more general setting, and the key idea for deriving this theorem is to apply Mrs. Gerber Lemma \cite{wyner} to the reverse direction of the eavesdropper's channel to obtain an upper bound on the conditional entropy $H(Z|U)$.
+where the convolution operation $*$ is defined as $x*y = x(1-y) + (1-x)y$ for $x \in [0,1]$ and $y \in [0,1]$. \end{Theorem} The proof of Theorem \ref{th3} is given in Appendix C. In \cite{gksc2018}, the rate region of {the} GS model for binary sources was derived under the assumptions that $\Tilde{X}=X$ (EC is noiseless) and the {AC is} physically degraded, i.e., the Markov chain $X-Y-Z$ holds.
+Theorem \ref{th3} is provided under a more general setting, and the key idea for deriving this theorem is to apply {Mrs. Gerber’s Lemma} \cite{wyner} in the reverse direction of Eve's channel to obtain an upper bound on the conditional entropy $H(Z|U)$.
 However, the obtained bound is not yet tight.
-We establish a new lemma to acquire the optimal upper bound on $H(Z|U)$ in order to match the outer region with the inner region.
+We establish a simple lemma (Lemma \ref{binarylemma}) to acquire the optimal upper bound on $H(Z|U)$ to match the outer region with the inner region.